In the first three phases of the

 Surtur popped up in

-Thor film), the comics version is a powerhouse.
+While the Odin of the MCU is more of a side character (if expertly cast in Sir Anthony Hopkins), the comics version is a powerhouse.
 He is the leader of the Skyfathers and wields a considerable amount of power and influence in the cosmos.
-He basically has all of Zeus’ powers , but is even stronger, and has shown the ability to hold his own against cosmic entities like Galactus in combat.
+He has powers comparable to Zeus but is even stronger, and has shown the ability to hold his own against cosmic entities like Galactus in combat.
 Odin also has access to the Odinforce, an incredibly powerful source of magic that allows the Asgardian God to do almost anything.